 The verse that seems to have sparked this entire discussion over at Better Bibles Blog is 2 Peter 1:21.
-They quote three versions: There is no doubt that there has been no debate in the English language until relatively recently that our word “ 1 Timothy 2:5: “For there is one God, and there is one mediator between God and men, the man Christ Jesus.”
+They quote three versions: 1 Timothy 2:5: “For there is one God, and there is one mediator between God and men, the man Christ Jesus.”
 The TNIV has “For there is one God and one mediator between God and human beings, Christ Jesus, himself human.”

 All these arguments about how to correctly render specific Greek words in English leaves us in danger of missing what is the main point about this issue.
 The controversies about these words in modern English translations often fail to discuss a far more fundamental point – especially when it comes to the translation philosophy of the ESV.
 That point is the desire to have a Bible that is essentially literal, and as much as possible, transparent to the original language.

 But notice the terrible laxness with the actual WORDS of the text that the TNIV shows in the rest of this verse.
 This is immediately apparent when you look at the reverse interlinear of the ESV version.
 The text itself does not say “prophecy never had its origin” — it says “no prophecy was ever produced.”
 The text does not say “prophets though human spoke from God” — instead it says “men (or if you prefer, people!) spoke from God.”
 The word “prophet” is nowhere to be found in the Scriptures here.
 How can there be any justification for such an addition to the word of God?

 Again, this is not at all accurate word-for-word with what the text says.
 The Greek doesn’t say “himself human” — instead it introduces Jesus as a man.